dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 This environment variable sets the password for the WILDFLY_ADMIN_USER.
 Default value can be viewed in LDAP, it is set to `admin`.

+#### `SUPER_USER_ROLE`

+This environment variable sets the user role to identify super users, which have unrestricted access to all UI functions, bypassing the verification of user permissions.
+Default value is `admin`.

 #### `KEYSTORE`

 This environment variable sets the keystore used in ssl server identities in Wildfly configuration.
 Default value is `dcm4chee-arc/key.jks`.